jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 * `verificationCode` - A 12-character base64 string.
 This gives 72 bits of entropy which is considered [strong and sufficient for securing financial information][1].

-  If the `verificationCode` is removed from the database upon successful login the risks of phishing attacks, replay attacks, email breaches and database breaches can be greatly reduced.
+  Note: If the `verificationCode` is removed from the database upon successful login the risks of phishing attacks, replay attacks, email breaches and database breaches can be greatly reduced.

 ## Common Fields